benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

     )
 end

-local function smoothFarmMove(
+local function moveFarmTo(
     destination,
     speed,
     stopDistance,
-    targetCoin
+    coin
 )
     stopDistance =
-        stopDistance or 0.8
+        stopDistance or 0.75

     while alive
         and coinFarm.enabled
         and not coinFarm.fullBagDebounce
+        and not safety.underground
         and rootPart
         and rootPart.Parent do

-        if targetCoin
+        if coin
-            and not coinExists(targetCoin) then
+            and not coinIsAvailable(coin) then

             return false
         end